Resources

 • National Center on Elder AbusePublications regarding Elder Abuse Prevention and Intervention.
 Publications are available in PDF format for the following topics:

-• National Center on Elder Abuse – The NCEA provides the latest information regarding research, training, best practices, news and resources on elder abuse, neglect and exploitation to professionals and the public.
-First established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, the NCEA was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.
+• National Center on Elder Abuse (NCEA) provides the latest information regarding research, training, best practices, news and resources on elder abuse, neglect and exploitation to professionals and the public.
+Established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, the NCEA was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.
 The NCEA is one of 27 Administration on Aging-funded Resource Centers.
 Research shows that as many as two million elders are abused in the United States.
 The Administration on Aging recognizes that as a government, as a society and as individuals, we must increase our efforts to ensure that all older adults age with dignity and honor.

 • NCEA – Research – Synthesize and disseminate high quality research on elder abuse to encourage the translation of research into practice.